What Are the Most Common Ways Truck Drivers Cause Crashes?

 • Roadway/ environmental problems

-The FMCSA and the NHTSA’s data incorporates reported episodes from tractor-trailers, semis, semi-trailers, and flatbeds, data, classifying them to represent the large commercial truck population.
+The and the NHTSA’s data incorporates reported episodes from tractor-trailers, semis, semi-trailers, and flatbeds, data, classifying them to represent the large commercial truck population.
 Accidents involving large trucks, big rigs, 18-wheelers, and tractor-trailers can prove devastating to the innocent victims involved.

 According to the most recent data from the Pennsylvania Department of Transportation, there were over 7,200 accidents involving large commercial trucks; 1,172 truck accidents were directly caused by passenger cars colliding or striking trucks.
 In addition to these statistics, 37 percent of all vehicular fatalities involved occupants of passenger cars.